rxseven/docker-playground/README.md

 - SendGrid, Stripe, Gravatar
 - [More...](https://github.com/rxseven/onigiri-api/blob/master/package.json)

-> Link: RESTful API for Onigiri built with Node.js can be found in [this repository](https://github.com/rxseven/onigiri-api).
+> Note: RESTful API for Onigiri built with Node.js can be found in [this repository](https://github.com/rxseven/onigiri-api).

 [Back to top](#table-of-contents)